Walmart EDI Integration – Complete Guide for Suppliers & Vendors

 Mandatory Walmart EDI Documents

-To remain compliant, suppliers must support specific Walmart EDI transaction sets:
+To remain compliant, suppliers must support the following Walmart EDI transaction sets:

 | EDI Code |